loreanvictor/tactile-ux-guides/degrees-of-interactivity.md

 Tactile UX revolves around five different degrees of interactivity that apply to all visual elements.
-The core idea is to communicate the degree of interactivity of any element at all times in a [clear](/clarity-and-consistency.md#clarity) and [consistent](/clarity-and-consistency.md#consistency) manner to obtain a _tactile user experience_.
+The core idea is to communicate the degree of interactivity of any element at all times in a [clear](/clarity-and-consistency.md#clarity) and [consistent](/clarity-and-consistency.md#consistency) manner to obtain a _tactile user experience_ (i.e. the degree of interactivity of all elements **MUST** be communicated clearly and consistently at all times).

 Here are the five degrees of interactivity: